davidea72/odr_dabmux_gui/README.md

 to see the output from the above daemon

+**journalctl -f -xeu dabmux**
+**journalctl -f -xeu odr_dabmux_gui**

 # todo

 a web page to manage user
 add a selection for the protection profile A/B

-**journalctl -f -xeu dabmux**
-**journalctl -f -xeu odr_dabmux_gui**

-journalctl -f -xeu odr_dabmux_gui